Email forwarding: Historical development of email forwarding

 dynamically building the return-path implied that the "envelope sender" information could not remain in its original form during forwarding.
 Thus RFC 821 did not originally allow plain message-forwarding.

 The introduction of the MX record made source-routing unnecessary.
 In 1989, RFC 1123 recommended accepting source-routing only for backward-compatibility.
 At that point, plain message forwarding became the recommended action for alias-expansion.
 In 2008, RFC 5321 still mentions that "systems may remove the return path and rebuild [it] as needed", taking into consideration that not doing so might inadvertently disclose sensitive information.

-Actually, plain message-forwarding can be conveniently used for alias expansion within the same server or a set of coordinated servers.
+Actually, plain message forwarding can be conveniently used for alias expansion within the same server or a set of coordinated servers.

 ~/.forward files

-The reference SMTP implementation in the early 1980s was sendmail, which provided for ~/.forward files, which can store the target email-addresses for given users.
+The reference SMTP implementation in the early 1980s was sendmail, which provided for ~/.forward files, which can store the target email addresses for given users.
 This kind of server-based forwarding is sometimes called dot-forwarding.
 One can configure some email-program filters to automatically perform forwarding or replying actions immediately after receiving.
 Forward files can also contain shell scripts, which have become a source of many security problems.
 Formerly only trusted users could utilize the command-line switch for setting the envelope sender, -f arg; some systems disabled this feature for security reasons.

 Email predates the formalization of client–server architectures in the 1990s.

 Therefore, the distinction between client and server seems necessarily forced.
 The original distinction contrasted daemons and user-controlled programs which run on the same machine.
 The sendmail daemon used to run with root privileges so it could impersonate any user whose mail it had to manage.
 On the other hand, users can access their own individual mail-files and configuration files, including ~/.forward.
-Client programs may assist in editing the server configuration-files of a given user, thereby causing some confusion as to what role each program plays.
+Client programs may assist in editing the server configuration files of a given user, thereby causing some confusion as to what role each program plays.

 Virtual users

-The term "virtual users" refers to email users who never log on a mail-server system and only access their mailboxes using remote clients.
+The term "virtual users" refers to email users who never log on to a mail-server system and only access their mailboxes using remote clients.
 A mail-server program may work for both virtual and regular users, or it may require minor modifications to take advantage of the fact that virtual users frequently share the same system id.
 The latter circumstance allows the server program to implement some features more easily, as it does not have to obey system-access restrictions.
-The same principles of operations apply.
+The same principles of operation apply.
 However, virtual users have more difficulty in accessing their configuration files, for good or ill.